 $67,000, including $6,000 in health care costs and $13,000 in lost productivity.
 After a

-drunk driving accident, it is not uncommon for victims to sustain serious injuries such as paralysis,
+drunk driving accident, it is not uncommon for victims to sustain serious injuries such as:

 Victims of drunk driving accidents often need multiple surgeries, physical

 therapy and other medical care.
-Often these victims are unable to work
+In many cases, these victims are unable

-for a long duration of time or have to make complete career changes as
+to work for a long duration of time or have to make complete career changes

-bills, auto repairs, lost income, pain and suffering, wrongful death or
+bills, auto repairs, lost income, pain and suffering, wrongful death for

 After being injured in a DUI-related crash or losing a loved one, the primary